fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Initial implementation should not allow for using uom in erased unions when the underlying primitive is already part of union?
+* Initial implementation should not allow for using uom in erased unions when the underlying primitive is already part of union ?

     ```fsharp
     type [<Measure>] userid